Better-Computing-Consulting/ad-users-groups-migrate-commands-generator/README.md

 First, New-ADOrganizationalUnit to make sure every user or group has its appropriate container.

-Then, New-ADUser followed by Set-ADUser to create and then assign the old domain email address to the new user.
-In case email delivery will be migrated to the new organization as well.
+Then, New-ADUser followed by Set-ADUser to create and then assign the old domain email address to the new user as a secondary ProxyAddresse in case email delivery will be migrated to the new organization as well.

 Next, New-ADGroup followed by Add-ADGroupMember to create and add users to the same groups they used to be in the old organization.
 The type and scope of the groups are maintained during migration.